sjwhitworth/golearn/README.md

 Getting Started
 =======

-Data is loaded in as Instances.
+Data are loaded in as Instances.
 You can then perform matrix like operations on them, and pass them to estimators.
 We implement the scikit-learn interface of Fit/Predict, so you can easily swap out estimators for trial and error.

 ```